makdefense/makdefense-portfolio/Cyber Security 101/Cryptography/public-key-cryptography-basics.md

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge about the basics of PKC, RSA, Common Use of Asymmetric Encryption, DH Key Exchange, SSH, Digital Signatures & Certificates, and PGP & GPG.